DioxusLabs/components/preview/src/components/calendar/docs.md

         // This callback is triggered when the view date changes.
         // The date parameter contains the new view date.
     },
+    // The calendar view will get rendered once for each month in the multi-month view.
+    CalendarView {
         // The calendar header should contain the navigation controls and the title for the calendar.
         CalendarHeader {
             // The calendar navigation handles switching between months and years within the calendar view.
             CalendarNavigation {
                 // The previous month button allows users to navigate to the previous month.
                 PreviousMonthButton {}
                 // The title displays the current month and year of the calendar view.
                 CalendarTitle {}
                 // The next month button allows users to navigate to the next month.
                 NextMonthButton {}
             }
         }
         // The calendar grid displays the days of the month in a grid layout.
         CalendarGrid {}
+    }
 }
 ```